True Spark: History

 On 1 April 2006, UBC was renamed to UBC-True and following the move, UBC Spark began broadcasting 24-hours.
 On 23 January 2007, UBC-True was renamed to TrueVisions, was renamed True Spark, and presents new episodes of cartoons between 4:00pm to 8:00pm.

 On 15 May 2016, True Spark was split into two channels True Spark Play and True Spark Jump.

+On 1 October 2023, True Spark Jump had ceased broadcasting.
+All cartoons from True Spark Jump had been moved to True Spark Play.